behzadrigi/genlayer-multi-source-evidence-validator/CONTRACTS.md

 - Each downstream contract reads from upstream using gl.get_contract_at(Address(...)).view().get_..._data()
 - The agent is propagated from the verification record through the entire chain

-This prevents fabrication of approved scores, agent spoofing, and double-application.
+This prevents fabrication of approved scores, agent spoofing, double scoring, and double application.